North Texas • June 13-28, 2027

 Thursday, June 17, 2027

-We'll arrive early today and immediatley take in the Prague Old Town Guided Walking Tour.
+We'll arrive early today and immediately take in the Prague Old Town Guided Walking Tour.
 Stroll through the historic heart of the city, showcasing centuries of art, architecture and stories.
 You’ll explore landmarks like the Old Town Square, with its famous Astronomical Clock, the Church of Our Lady before Týn and the Baroque St. Nicholas Church.
 The tour typically winds through narrow medieval streets, along the Royal Route, past the Powder Tower and often includes the Jewish Quarter (Josefov) with its synagogues and old cemetery.
-Today will also be our first concert.

 Friday, June 18, 2027